-- 21. Player completes form to record accusation (or made aware that he must do so after game) / Establish why player thinks opponent is cheating (1).
+24. Player completes form to record accusation (or made aware that he/she must do so after game) / Establish why player thinks opponent is cheating (1).
 Monitor game and opponent (1); Note when/if opponent leaves board (1); Possibly scan or submit pgn (1).
-Other answers may be worth a mark to max. - 22.
-The result is 0-1 (1) because in Fair Play cases, the player who has an electronic device shall always lose and the opponent wins (1).
-The reason is that the mobile phone was already in the pocket during the game. - 23.
-The decision of the Arbiter is correct (1).
+Other answers may be worth a mark to max.

+25. The result is 0-1 (1) because in Fair Play cases, the player who has an electronic device shall always lose and the opponent wins (1).
+The reason is that the mobile phone was already in the pocket during the game.

+26. The decision of the Arbiter is correct (1).
 The watch could have been used during the game and therefore the penalty applies (1).
+(If the player had been wearing an ordinary watch he/she may not have been happy if the Arbiter disturbed him to check.)

+(Some federations do not allow even ordinary watches)

-(If the player had been wearing an ordinary watch he may not have been happy if the Arbiter disturbed him to check.) - 24.
-Since her first two tournaments are Swiss tournaments, she either needs a tournament of different type (Round Robin, or Team) (1) or she needs to be an Arbiter in an international FIDE chess event with at least 100 participants from at least two federations, where 30% of the players are rated (1).
+27. Since her first two tournaments are Swiss tournaments, she either needs a tournament of different type (Round Robin, or Team) (1) or she needs to be an Arbiter in an international FIDE chess event with at least 100 participants from at least two federations, where 30% of the players are rated (1).